 - For offline data archiving, when the failed job is restarted, it will re-archive all the data again.

-FAQs for Data Synchronization and Batch Processing¶
+Data Synchronization and Batch Processing¶

 Q: Does Data Synchronization service supports synchronizing both structured data and unstructured data?¶

 A: Yes.
 Data Synchronization service supports synchronizing structured data and file stream (unstructured data).

 Q: Do Data Synchronization and Batch Processing services support system variables?¶

 A: Yes.
 Data Synchronization and Batch Processing services support triggering time and business date variables, time-related variables, and non-time-related variables to achieve dynamic parameter transfer.
 For detailed information, see Supported System Variables.

 Q: Do Data Synchronization and Batch Processing services support resource isolation?¶